Plugins

 in a new folder.
 Make sure the folder name is the same as the package name!
 This will initialize a Racket package with all the necessary files.
 Read the official Racket documentation on the raco tool for more information.

-A single entry needs to be added to the package manifest stored in info.rkt, and add (define herbie-plugin 'name) to the bottom of the file where name is a unique symbol that doesn't conflict with other Herbie plugins.
-As a suggestion, this should just be the package name.
+A single entry needs to be added to the package manifest stored in info.rkt: add (define herbie-plugin 'name) to the bottom of the file where name is a unique symbol that doesn't conflict with other Herbie plugins, like the package name.

 Next, edit the main.rkt file by erasing everything except the language specifier on the first line, and add the line (require herbie/plugin).
 This gives the package access to the Herbie plugin interface.
 Optionally add the following for debugging purposes (eprintf "Loading pkg-name support...\n") directly after the require statement.